Lawrence "Larry" Clifford

-Rapid City – Lawrence "Larry" Clifford, 72, entered the spirit world on Wednesday, February 15, 2023 in Rapid City.
-Larry served in the United States Navy.
+New Underwood – Lawrence "Larry" Clifford, 72, entered the spirit world on Wednesday, February 15, 2023 in Rapid City.

 Visitation will be from 9:00 to 11:00 a.m.
 Friday, February 24 at St. Isaac Jogues Catholic Church, 221 Knollwood Drive.
 Funeral Mass will be held at 11:00 a.m.